17 [Easy] Tips To Find The Best SEO Company For You!

 i) Are you a start-up?
 Do you need to build up your presence and basic brand awareness?

 ii) Do you operate on a micro local level?
 Do you need to rank on a suburb level to drive results?

 iii) Do you need to dominate your city?
 Is your company ready to take over a major city?
 Know that competition levels are high here so expect higher budget requirements.

 iv) Do you have to go after the highest possible traffic keywords?
 Are they even likely to drive results or should you focus on more niche and commercial intent keywords?

 v) what is your long term vision.
 Do you want to get there in the first 6 months, 1 year or 1-3 years?
 Understand that the most successful SEO campaign will build over time and results start to compound and stack on top of each other.

 If you can't afford to go at the recommended budget level from your SEO company, don't break your budget.

 Don't make SEO your life raft.

-Satisfaction levels if things take longer then expected will be very low.
+Satisfaction levels, if things take longer than expected, will be very low.
 And that's bad news for you the client, the SEO company and everyone else involved...